 That said, the disadvantage is that you can only buy the varieties available in your area, and choice may be limited.

 If you can find local growers that run seedling sales for Asian vegetables, even better!
-Choy Division has a sale each year.
+Check out Choy Division’s Seedling Sale if you’re in the New York area!

 Assessing Your Growing Conditions